Now and then someone asks me—actually, a thinly veiled accusation—whether I am a Marcionite, and I find that utterly ridiculous and irresponsible.

 Apparently being a Marcionite means adhering to the teachings of the 2nd century heretic Marcion, who saw in the Bible two different Gods: the wrathful God of the Old Testament and the happy gracious God of the New.

-Which brings me to God’s violence in the Old Testament vis-a-vis Jesus’s non-violence in the New.
+Which brings me to God’s violence in the Old Testament and how that fits with the New Testament.

-My view, as I’ve articulated roughly 47 billion times on this blog (start here), is that the New Testament leaves behind the violent, tribal, insider-outsider, rhetoric of a significant portion of the Old Testament.
-Instead, the character of the people of God—now made up of Jew and Gentile—is dominated by such behaviors as faith in Christ working itself out in love, self-sacrifice, praying for one’s enemies and persecutors.
-You know, Jesus 101.
+My view, as I’ve articulated roughly 47 billion times on this blog (start here), is that the New Testament does not share the tribal, insider-outsider, rhetoric of a significant portion of the Old Testament.

 Different portrayals of the one God are self-evident, not simply between the two Testaments but within each Testament.
 Israel’s Scripture does not present God in one way, but various ways—depending on who is writing, when, and for what reason.
 Same with the New.
 This is what keeps theologians so busy, trying to make that diversity fit into a system of some sort.

-My big concern in all this is that the charge of Marcionism simply deflects from the real theological/hermeneutical problem of divine violence by giving a false sense of having solved the problem.
+My big concern in all this is that the knee-jerk charge of Marcionism simply deflects from the real theological/hermeneutical problem of Scripture by giving a false sense of having solved the problem.